Sun-June/solve-calculate/README.md

 #### [日本語](./README.jp.md)

-solve-calculate is a simple formula parsing and calculation tool, mainly aimed at node code or business scenarios that require custom formulas.
+solve-calculate is a simple formula parsing and calculation tool, mainly aimed at no code or business scenarios that require custom formulas.

 - Simple online demo： [solve-calculate-example](https://solve-example.azurewebsites.net/)